AstrolabeProject/vos/README.md

 ## Access the VO Server

-If deployment was successful, you will be able to access the VO Server and the Firefly viewer from within a browser on your local machine:
+If deployment was successful, you will be able to access the VO Server from within a browser on your local machine:

   - Access the VO Server at [http://localhost:8080/dals/](http://localhost:8080/dals/)

-  - Access the Firefly viewer at [http://localhost:8888/firefly](http://localhost:8888/firefly)
+More commonly, however, you will probably want to access the VO Server from the [Astrolabe customized version of Firefly](https://github.com/AstrolabeProject/firefly-al).
+Please refer to that project for instructions on how to start a Firefly viewer which connects to your running VO Server.

 ### Access URLs